-Dental Laser High-tech Dentistry
+Dental Laser High-Tech Dentistry

 Biolase/Waterlase™ iPlus Laser

-Dental treatments without pain, needles or numbness.
+Dental treatments without pain, needles, or numbness.

-pitched whine of traditional drills.
+Because it does not cause heat or vibration in the mouth, laser dentistry services in Manassas Park may ease the pain and anxiety of patients who fear the vibration and high-pitched whine of traditional drills.
 In contrast, the laser makes a gentle “tapping” noise.
 Unlike traditional dentistry, laser dentistry uses a cool-water spray to cut teeth without generating heat.
 Conventional drills and lasers can overheat teeth during procedures, inducing discomfort and irreversibly damaging the soft tissue or pulp underneath.

 How does laser dentistry work?

 The Waterlase® system uses laser-energized water to cut teeth.
 The Waterlase® emits a laser beam that energizes a highly precise spray of air and water.
-Water droplets absorb the laser energy and become laser-energized water particles that, when directed at the tooth, rapidly remove enamel, dentin and decay/caries.
+Water droplets absorb the laser energy and become laser-energized water particles that, when directed at the tooth, rapidly remove enamel, dentin, and decay/caries.

-PreXion 3D CBCT (Cone Beam CT Imaging)
+Planmeca ProMax 3D (Cone Beam CT Imaging)

-We can further use these images to verify that there is nothing pathological occurring in the patients jaw such as abscesses, impacted teeth, bone loss, and various lesions.
+We can further use these images to verify that there is nothing pathological occurring in the patient’s jaw, such as abscesses, impacted teeth, bone loss, and various lesions.

-DIAGNOdent provides early detection with a simple, fast and painless examination, and even very small lesions are detected at the earliest stage, enabling our office to protect and preserve the tooth substance.
+DIAGNOdent provides early detection with a simple, fast, and painless examination.
+Even very small lesions are detected at the earliest stage, enabling our office to protect and preserve the tooth substance.